craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 - You may be anywhere from 4 to 6 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
 - You have a swimming speed equal to your walking speed.
-- You can breathe air and water.
+- You can breathe air and water, though breathing water is more comfortable.

 ## Orcish